All material on this web site is copyrighted

 processes that take a system from concept in the eye to operation,

-Teams (IPT), and tailoring methods.
-Project assessment, including
+Management Plan (SEMP), and tailoring methods.
+Project assessment,

 Enterprise and Agreement Processes –

-defining the need.
-Managing the environment, investment, and resources.
+and supply processes.
+Managing the environment, investment, and

-life cycle cost analysis.
-Life cycle processes management standard
+including life cycle cost analysis.
+Life cycle processes management

 Unique technical disciplines used in the systems engineering processes:

-analysis, human systems integration, mass properties, modeling &
+security, human systems integration, mass properties, safety &

 After-Class Plan – Study